Christian Easter Activities for Families

 The Jelly Bean Prayer

-Make the grace of Jesus come alive for the kidS with a FREE copy of The Jelly Bean Prayer, in four decorative prints!
+Join our faith & family newsletter and get instant access to a FREE copy of The Jelly Bean Prayer, in four decorative prints!

 (This post does contain affiliate links.
 If you purchase through them, I will make a commission which funds this ministry and supports my family.
 Thank you!)